AlexMattWolf/Forex-EUR-USD-App/README.md

 # Forex EUR-USD App

 ## Project Objectives
 This project was a team effort to build and deploy an application analyzing foreign exchange (_"forex"_) rates against the U.S. Dollar, focusing on the Euro (**€**) to U.S. Dollar (**$**) market.
-Using Machine Learning, 2018 EUR-USD data, and financial/economic new sentiment analysis, we created and trained varying models to achieve an system that would be capable of trading and profiting in this market.
-The goal of this model would be to implement a high frequency trading technique, taking long and short positions over a span of ten minutes.
-As these trades would occur, their outcomes would be subsequentially logged in the front-end site for users to view how the model can be profitable.
+This analysis would incorporate Machine Learning techniques, 2018 & 2019 EUR-USD forex data, and financial/political news sentiment analyses.
+Utilizing these, we would then a create and train varying models that would achieve accuracies capable of being profitable.
+The goal of these models would be to implement a high frequency trading strategies, taking long and short positions over a span of ten minutes.

 #### Project Status: Complete